magento/merchdocs/src/catalog/catalog-shared-create.md

 There are two ways to create a shared catalog.
 You can create a new shared catalog of either type, or duplicate an existing shared catalog.
 A newly created shared catalog does not include any products, and is not yet assigned to a company.

 When a shared catalog is created, the system automatically creates a [customer group]({% link customers/account-company-customer-group.md %}) by the same name.
-For example, if you create a custom shared catalog called _ABC Catalog_, this also creates a corresponding customer group called _ABC Catalog_.
+For example, if you create a custom shared catalog called "ABC Catalog", this also creates a corresponding _ABC Catalog_ customer group.
 Assigning a company to the shared custom catalog is essentially the same as assigning them to a customer group.

 A newly created shared catalog does not include products, custom pricing, or company associations.
 The exception to this is a public catalog, which is automatically assigned to guests and to customers who are not associated with a company.